Tap Tap Revenge: Development and history

 On September 11, 2007 Nate True released Tap Tap Revolution (named after, and based on, the popular music game series Dance Dance Revolution) for iOS via his personal blog.
 The game pre-dated the release of the iOS SDK, and players were required to jailbreak their iPhone to play the game.
 The game had been developed by True within a two-day time span.
 Soon after that release came a new user interface from Tino Bedi (Doc). and the ability to play songs from your iTunes library and share tap tracks in the cloud.
 It soon became one of the most popular games for jailbroken iPhones, and received media attention.

 On July 8, 2008, True announced that the game would be released in the App Store at launch as a revamped game under the Tap Tap Revenge name.
 He also announced that the game had been bought by startup company Tapulous, and that he was hired as a developer.
 After the release of the sequel, Tap Tap Revenge 2, Tapulous re-released the title as Tap Tap Revenge Classic.
-It appears that Tap Tap Revenge Classic is no longer available.